mccright/rrl/AudioBooks/README.md

 <summary>Reader's Notes, Librivox and Other 3rd Party Summaries:</summary>

 Reader's Notes:
+This is a *quick* story that depends on [*extrasensory perception* (ESP)](https://en.wikipedia.org/wiki/Extrasensory_perception) powers that are gained when convicted criminals are resuscitated after a 50-year '*death sentence*' (*served in space without any type of life support*) is completed.
+If that is too much for you, this is not your short story.
 Librivox and Other 3rd Party Summaries:
 Librivox Summary:
 >Those convicted of the most heinous crimes are sentenced to the Humane Penalty: they are ejected from the airlock of a ship, to freeze in the icy chill of outer space.
 Death is instantaneous.
 But in some cases, not permanent. - [Summary by Peter Eastman](https://librivox.org/the-legion-of-lazarus-by-edmond-hamilton/)